Summary

 In simple linear regression:

-- Cross-sectional surveys (measure many variables once)
+- cross-sectional surveys (measure variables once)

 | Symbol | Meaning | Plain English |